oVirt/ovirt-site/source/develop/release-management/features/storage/pass-discard-from-guest-to-underlying-storage.html.md

 authors: ishaby
 feature_name: Pass discard from guest to underlying storage
 feature_modules: engine/vdsm/api-model
-feature_status: Work in progress for oVirt 4.1
+feature_status: Released in oVirt 4.1
 ---

 # Pass discard from guest to underlying storage

 ## Summary

-### How thinly provisioned disks are used today
+### How thinly provisioned disks were previously used
 Today, when the engine creates a thinly provisioned disk on a block domain, a logical volume with a preconfigured size is created, regardless its virtual size.<br/>
 When the watermark comes near the LV's size, the *SPM* extends the LV, so that the disk grows again and again until it reaches its virtual size.<br/>
 If the lun that is used to create the storage domain is also thinly provisioned, it behaves in a similar way.
 That is, when the engine extends a disk with one Gigabyte, it doesn't necessarily get 1G from the storage, but it does get 1G of virtual space.
 Therefore, like the LV, the underlying thinly provisioned lun will grow more and more until it reaches its virtual size.

 Similarly, in file domains, the underlying thinly provisioned lun gets bigger as the corresponding disk's file grows.

-### What can be improved
+### What could be improved
 When files are removed from the disk by the guest, the LV does not shrink (it would if *vdsm* would have called `lvreduce`, but it can't since *vdsm* is not aware of file removals in the guest).
 Since the LV's size did not change, the thinly provisioned lun in the underlying storage did not change either.
 So, in fact, although some of the disk's space was freed, the underlying storage was not aware of it, practically creating a situation where the underlying thinly provisioned luns can **only grow**, and can **never shrink**.